Kwame Alexander

 Kwame Alexander (born August 21, 1968) is an American writer of poetry and children's fiction.
-His verse novel The Crossover won the 2015 Newbery Medal and was selected as an Honor book for the Coretta Scott King Award.

 Personal life and education

-Alexander was born in Manhattan, New York, and grew up in Chesapeake, Virginia.
+Alexander was born in Manhattan, New York, and grew up in Virginia.
 His father was a scholar and book publisher and his mother was an educator.
-His given name, Kwame, comes from Ghana and means "born on a Saturday," although Alexander was born on a Wednesday.

-Alexander attended Virginia Tech, where he took a writing class with Nikki Giovanni.
+Alexander attended Virginia Tech, where he began premedical studies before taking a writing class with award-winning poet Nikki Giovanni.
+On May 11, 2024, Alexander received an honorary doctorate degree from American University in Washington, DC.

 Books

-Alexander's picture book Acoustic Rooster and His Barnyard Band, was selected for the 2014 "Michigan Reads!
+Alexander's picture book Acoustic Rooster and His Barnyard Band was selected for the 2014 "Michigan Reads!
 One State, One Children's Book" program.
 He won a 2020 Newbery Honor for his illustrated poem The Undefeated.

 Alexander runs the Bookinaday program to introduce children to writing and publishing.
 He is a regular contributor to National Public Radio's Morning Edition program.

+The Door of No Return, a historical verse novel set in Ghana in 1861, told from the perspective of 11-year-old Koffi, was inspired by Alexander's visits to Ghana.

+Awards and honors

+Alexander has received many awards as a writer, among them the 2017 Pat Conroy Legacy Award (an award that honors the example of acclaimed author Pat Conroy and recognizes writers who have achieved a lasting impact on their literary community), and his verse novel The Crossover won the 2015 Newbery Medal and was selected as an Honor book for the Coretta Scott King Award.

+The Crossover, Booked, Out of Wonder, Solo, Becoming Mohammed Ali, The Undefeated, and The Door of No Return are New York Times bestselling books.
+The Undefeated is also an IndieBound bestseller.

+In 2014, The Crossover was named one of the best books of the year by Kirkus Reviews and Shelf Awareness.

+In 2016, Booked was named one of the best books of the year by Kirkus Reviews.